| Home | E-Submission | Sitemap | Contact Us |

 Results

-500 AVS cases were included.
-The annual incidence was 0.1%.
-85 ED patients (17.0%) were diagnosed with stroke, 285 (57.0%) with non-stroke and 130 (26.0%) with an unsure etiology.
+Among the 500 AVS cases included, the annual incidence was 0.1%.
+Eighty-five ED patients (17.0%) were diagnosed with stroke, 285 (57.0%) did not experience stroke, and 130 (26.0%) exhibited an unsure etiology.
 At follow-up, diagnosis was corrected in 145 patients (29.0%), with stroke missed in 29 (5.8%).
-A triad of clinical tests (HINTS) was reported in 106 (21.2%) patients, a CT in 342 (68.2%) and a MRI in 153 (30.6%).
+A triad of clinical tests (head impulse test, observation of nystagmus, test of skew; HINTS) was completed for 106 patients (21.2%), computed tomography (CT) scans were collected in 342 patients (68.4%), and magnetic resonance imaging scans were collected for 153 patients (30.6%).
 Antiplatelet therapy was prescribed in 135 cases.
-In 69% of these, initial diagnosis was corrected to non-stroke.
-For 8 patients who received thrombolysis, initial diagnosis was corrected in 3.
-Of those patients where stroke was initially not identified, 23 (79%) received suboptimal treatment in lieu of antiplatelet therapy.
+In 69% of these, the initial diagnosis was corrected to no stroke.
+Among eight patients who received thrombolysis, the initial diagnosis was corrected for three.
+Of those patients in whom stroke was initially not identified, 23 (79%) received suboptimal treatment in lieu of antiplatelet therapy.

 Conclusion